umeshSinghVerma/Youtube-study-kit/README.md

-# YouTube Study Helper Chrome Extension
+# YouTube Study Kit Chrome Extension

 ## Purpose

-The YouTube Study Helper Chrome Extension is designed to assist users in studying from YouTube videos by enabling timestamped snapshots with annotations, which are then compiled into a downloadable PDF.
+The YouTube Study Kit Chrome Extension is designed to assist users in studying from YouTube videos by enabling timestamped snapshots with annotations, which are then compiled into a downloadable PDF.
 This extension aims to make video-based studying more efficient and organized, while also supporting future AI-powered summarization features for enhanced learning.

 ## Features